oleksiiBobko/web-storage/README.md

 http://tomcat-bobkofiles.rhcloud.com

-do not forget to add jdbc.properties file into WEB-INF directory
+do not forget to add jdbc.properties file into classpath

 example:
 ```